 Major Attractions of Seven Provinces of Nepal

 Province 1 is the second largest province of Nepal, with an area of 25,905 km square.
-The province is yet to have an official name.
+On March 1, 2023, Province No. 1 was officially renamed Koshi Province, inspired by the Koshi River, a culturally and historically significant waterway in Nepal.
 Given its formation, Kirat/Kirat Limbuwan/Sagarmatha/Koshi are some of the proposed names for Province 1.
 It is the easternmost of the seven provinces of Nepal and consists of 14 beautiful districts of Nepal.
-Currently, Biratnagar is the capital city of province 1, and Somnath Adhikari is the Governor.
+Currently, Biratnagar is the capital city of province 1, and Parshuram Khapung is the Governor.

-Similarly, Sher Dhan Rai is the current chief minister of Province 1.
+Similarly, Hikmat Kumar Karki is the current chief minister of Province 1.
 Province 1 in its east borders with Sikkim and West Bengal, Tibet in its north, Bihar to its south, and Bagmati province in its west.
 Province 1 experiences all four seasons and is spread across the Himalayas, hills, and plains of Terai geographically.
 The province houses world’s tallest mountains, such as Everest, Kanchenjunga, Makalu, Lhotse, Cho Oyu, and many more, along with some of the great plains of the country.
 With incredible flats and a mountainous roof, Province 1 diverse geographical terrain attracts adventure seekers globally for trekking, mountaineering, jungle safaris, hiking, and many more.
-The province also is home to several ethnic communities; thus, exciting cultures await exploration.
+Province 1 lies on the eastern side (right side) of the map of Nepal also is home to several ethnic communities; thus, exciting cultures await exploration.

-• Mount Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, and many more create exciting and scenic trekking trails i.e. Everest Base Camp
+• Mount Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, and many more create exciting and scenic trekking trails i.e. Everest Base Camp, Kanchenjunga Base Camp,

 • Excellent Everest region lies in Province 1 where exciting Lukla airport, charming and bustling Namche Bazaar, enchanting Sagarmatha National Park, incredible Tengboche monastery, tranquil and majestic Gokyo Lakes are part of Province 1